 Books.
 Books cost approximately \$50 for the first year, \$90 for the second year, and \$30 per year for the last two years.

 Transportation.
-Students are responsible for the cost of travel during public health nursing practice and for all field trips.
+Students are responsible for the cost of travel during public health nursing practice and for all field trips or special experiences.

 Costs.
 The anticipated distribution of the costs over the four years follows: